Sneaky Dee's: 431 College

+In May 2026, renewed concern emerged regarding the future of Sneaky Dee’s following reports of a revised condominium redevelopment proposal for the site at the corner of College Street and Bathurst Street.
+The proposal, which followed earlier redevelopment plans first submitted in 2020, sparked renewed public debate surrounding the preservation of Toronto’s independent music venues and cultural landmarks amid continued urban intensification.
+In July 2026, the proposal was withdrawn after the Royal Bank of Canada, which operates a retail bank next to Sneaky Dee's objected to the plan on the basis that it still legally owned the parcel of land for its bank that the developers incorrectly claimed to own on the application.

+In July 2026, Toronto City Councillor Dianne Saxe announced her intention to put forward a motion to designate building as a heritage site in order to protect it from future redevelopment plans.

 In popular culture

 Toronto rock band Lowest of the Low mention Sneaky Dee's (lyrics below) in the song “That Song About Trees & Kites” off their Hallucigenia album.

 “Well, I don’t mean to be a preacher/ And give a sermon from the church of Sneaky Dee’s/ But one more jug of beer and that point that I was reaching/ Will hit me like a vision and make me fall on my knees.”

 Sneaky Dee's was featured in the Scott Pilgrim series of graphic novels written by Bryan Lee O'Malley.

-Sneaky Dee's was mentioned by chef and TV host Anthony Bourdain in the second season of The Layover (TV series), part of an episode profiling top spots to eat, drink and experience in Toronto.
+Sneaky Dee's was mentioned by chef and TV host Anthony Bourdain in the second season of The Layover, part of an episode profiling top spots to eat, drink and experience in Toronto.